wf-game/jekyll-now/_posts/2018-2-1-Level-Design.md

     * Also avoid 'red barrels' because they're overdone

 ## Warp Fighters
-* Valves portal videos describing design process
+* Watch Valve's portal videos describing design process
 * Make a first level with a reductional approach to the core mechanics
+* Check out the GDC vault too